 ELIGIBILITY TO SUBMIT

 Submissions to the Delhi Journal for Law and Justice are open to a wide range of contributors, subject to authorship and copyright norms derived from standard academic publishing practices.
-The journal welcomes original, unpublished manuscripts from undergraduate and postgraduate students, research scholars, legal practitioners, policy professionals, and faculty members working in law and allied disciplines.
+The journal welcomes original, unpublished manuscripts from undergraduate and postgraduate students, research scholars and legal practitioners.

 Interdisciplinary submissions that engage seriously with recognised legal methods, such as doctrinal analysis, comparative approaches, empirical legal studies, or socio-legal inquiry are also encouraged while reflecting evolving trends in legal scholarship across institutions.
 Co‑authorship is permitted and strictly limited up to two authors so as to foster collaborative research while maintaining clear responsibility and accountability for the submitted work.